 A Guide To Claiming For Injuries Caused By Trailing Leads Hazards At Work

 By Stephen Burke.
 Last Updated 11th October 2024.
-Trailing lead hazards can present a risk of injury in the workplace, and if you’ve tripped over any kind of cable or wire as a result of negligence, you could claim compensation for your injuries.
+Trailing leads hazards can present a risk of injury in the workplace, and if you’ve tripped over any kind of cable or wire as a result of negligence, you could claim compensation for your injuries.
 In this guide, we’ll walk you through what constitutes a trailing lead with a focus on how one could cause an accident at work and how to begin a personal injury claim.

 Injured man lying on back after tripping on trailing lead